nasa/astrobee/doc/general_documentation/public_data.md

 timestamp order.

-The first part of each bag filename gives the date and time when recording of the bag file started, specified in the UTC, also known as GMT, time zone used aboard the ISS.
+The first part of each bag filename gives the date and time when recording of the bag file started, specified in the UTC (also known as GMT) time zone used onboard the ISS.
 For long activities that generate many bag files, you will probably want to use context information such as the ground procedure to determine which bag files are relevant for your needs.